Jennyicano/applied-statistics/README.md

 ## Learning Outcomes

 This assessment assesses the ability to:
-- Apply core statistical concepts to structured problems
+- Apply core statistical concepts to structured problems.
-- Use Python for statistical computation and analysis
+- Use Python for statistical computation and analysis.
-- Interpret and explain statistical results
+- Interpret and explain statistical results through plots and code.
-- Present reproducible work using Jupyter Notebooks
+- Present reproducible work using Jupyter Notebooks.

 ## Repository Structure
 ```